boniest/ordering_a_slice_of_pi/README.md

 (4 + 2 + 4) - (4 + 2 + 4) = 10 - 10 = 0
 ```

+the second slice is 42 digits long. i haven't analysed beyond the first yet.

+but i did take a look all the way to the first occurence of a 000 and found in the first chunk that there are:

+8 slices = 4 * 2
+66 bites = 42 + 24

 take a look in the notebook. supposing i have not screwed anything up i think this is pretty darn remarkable.

-i stopped here (for now) but the next slice is 42 digits long!

 thanks for reading.